Top 5 NHL Goals

-The year is 2006 and Alex Ovechkin has just started what would be one of the most legendary careers in NHL history.
-Ovechkin was representing the Washington Capitals against the Phoenix Coyotes that night.
-While skating and maneuvering down the ice, Ovechkin secured the puck in the neutral zone and attempted to toe-drag his shot.
-However, Ovechkin’s skate toe is picked, Ovechkin begins to fall and twirls around onto his back and manages to make the shot from the ground, beating goaltender Brian Boucher.
+On January 16, 2006, Alex Ovechkin scored one of the most memorable goals in NHL history.
+Ovechkin and the Capitals were playing against the Phoenix Coyotes.
+While skating down the ice, Ovechkin secured the puck in the offensive zone and attempted to toe-drag his shot.
+However, Ovechkin’s skate toe caught the ice, and he began to fall.
+Ovechkin then twirled around onto his back and managed to make the shot from the ground, beating goaltender Brian Boucher.
 This goal has been referred to as “The Goal” by fans of NHL ever since, but Ovechkin just deems the goal as a lucky but beautiful goal.
-This goal helped kick off an iconic players career in the NHL and the respect Ovechkin deserves as a player.
-This goal even made it into a super bowl commercial.
+This incredible goal helped kick off an iconic player’s career in the NHL and even made it into a Super Bowl commercial.

 2. Andrei Svechnikov